House of Lean

 Depending on the specific company, there are many ways that things can be optimized within any facility.
 In this sense, the 'walls' of the house of lean are going to be made from different lean tools and strategies.

 The following are some of the most popular options to choose from, but there are others available as well.
-A company implementing lean will want to evaluate all their options and use the strategies that will work best for their particular situation.
+A company implementing lean will want to evaluate all its options and use the strategies that will work best for its particular situation.
 When looking at the house of lean, the walls are often split up into production optimization and quality optimization

 The Roof